Japanese learners can feel confronted by a vast array of strange sentence endings – n desu, na no desu, na n desu etc.

 With this and some vocabulary and a huge machete (in the form of Jisho and a willingness to research phrases you don’t understand) you can start slogging through some simple subtitled anime.
 You will have to let some things go.

 You can also wait till you know everything on the cheat sheet.
 I didn’t.
 Whether you do or not you should be continuing to learn basic grammar.
-You need the other conjugations (you can probably manage without causative-passive.
+You need the other helper verbs (so-called “conjugations” -you can probably manage without causative-passive.
 By the time it becomes an issue it will be logically obvious anyway) and the other things in the basic Japanese grammar texts.

 You may be starting to learn a lot of this ad hoc by watching and looking things up.
 I found that by the time I got to Genki 2, as I came to each lesson I already knew more of it than I didn’t.
 I was mostly using it as a grammar checklist.